 Office of Disciplinary Counsel

-The Office of Disciplinary Counsel (ODC) is the department of the Bar Association responsible for investigating and prosecuting grievances about the ethical conduct of Washington lawyers.
-The Chief Disciplinary Counsel is the department director.
-There is one intake unit, and there are four investigation-prosecution units.
-The intake unit receives all phone inquiries and written grievances, and conducts the first review of grievances, dismissing some and recommending further investigation for others.
+The Office of Disciplinary Counsel (ODC) is the department of the Bar Association responsible for reviewing, investigating and prosecuting grievances about the ethical conduct of Washington lawyers.
+The chief disciplinary counsel is the department director.
+There is one intake unit, three investigation-prosecution units, and one unit of investigators.
+The intake unit receives all phone inquiries and written grievances and conducts the first review of grievances, dismissing some, and recommending further investigation for others.

-If you have a lawyer's name or bar number, you can access public disciplinary information about the lawyer on the Discipline Notices page.
+If you have a lawyer's name or bar number, see the Lawyer Directory.
+You can also access public disciplinary information about the lawyer on the Discipline Notices page.
 Be aware that the list of discipline notices may not show a lawyer's entire discipline history.

-For more information about public discipline against a lawyer, or for more information about the grievance process, please leave a message with our Consumer Affairs staff at 206-727-8207.
+For more information about public discipline against a lawyer, please leave a message with our consumer affairs staff at 206-727-8207.
 We generally return calls within 24 hours.

 Procedures for the lawyer discipline system